Irish Regiment of Canada

 In 1931 they became the only kilted Irish Regiment in the world with the adoption of their unique tartan often called "O'Saffron" designed by Thomas Gordon Ltd. of Glasgow.
 (Irish regiments in the British Army utilize kilted pipers wearing a solid-coloured saffron kilt.)
 They also share the caubeen headdress common to other Irish regiments.
+The badge and hackle are worn above the right eye, with the left side of the caubeen pulled down – the opposite of the way berets are worn.